-- -- The Soviets would dismantle essentially their entire heavy ICBM force of SS-9s. - -- They could deploy only about 400 of their new medium SS-17 and SS-19 ICBMs out of a potential of 1030. - -- The Soviet SLBM force would be reduced by over 170. - -- Indeed, it may be impossible for the Soviets to achieve equal numbers and throw weight without a drastic overhaul of their force structure. - -- The Soviets will argue that our bomber payload more than offsets their missile throw weight.
+-- The Soviets would dismantle essentially their entire heavy IGBM force of SS-9s.

+- -- Indeed, it may be impossible for the Soviets to achieve equal numbers and throw weight without a drastic overhaul of their force structure. - -- The Soviets will argue that our bomber payload more than offsets their missile throw weight.